Petteri3/junastin/README.md

 4. How many days to search forward (keep this low to not query VR servers too much :)
 5. Group code

-Group code format:
+Group code format - amount can be 0-9 per each passanger type:
 1st number: amount of adults
 2nd number: amount of children
 3rd number: amount of students
-4th number: amount of students
+4th number: amount of pensioners
 5th number: amount of conscripts
 6th number: amount of non-military service person
 7th number: amount of assistant (to a disabled traveler)